rgrove/combohandler/README.md

 middleware or as an [Express][] server.
 It works just like the combo handler service on the Yahoo!
 CDN, which you'll be familiar with if you've used YUI.

-The combo handler is compatible with the [YUI 3][] Loader, so you can use it to host YUI, or you can use it with any other JavaScript or CSS if you're willing to construct the combo URLs yourself.
+The combo handler is compatible with the [YUI][] Loader, so you can use it to host YUI, or you can use it with any other JavaScript or CSS if you're willing to construct the combo URLs yourself.